p2irc/UDA4POC/README.md

 # Unsupervised Domain Adaptation For Plant Organ Counting (UDA4POC)

-This repository contains codes written for a paper we published on CVPPP 2020 and an opensource Wheat Spikelet Dataset in an infield setting.
+This repository contains codes written for a paper we published on ECCV 2020 Workshop on COMPUTER VISION PROBLEMS IN PLANT PHENOTYPING (CVPPP 2020).
+Additionally, the repository contains an opensource outdoor Wheat Spikelet annotation dataset.

 Paper: